criticic/r-Autocomment-atime-results/Readme.md

 The cache is automatically invalidated when:

-- You modify the `DESCRIPTION` file of your R package.
+- If the `DESCRIPTION` file of your R package is modified.

 Also note [Github's Cache Usage limits and eviction policy](https://docs.github.com/en/actions/reference/dependency-caching-reference#usage-limits-and-eviction-policy), which states that GitHub will remove any cache entries that have not been accessed in over 7 days.
 There is no limit on the number of caches you can store, but the total size of all caches in a repository is limited to 10 GB.
 Once a repository has reached its maximum cache storage, the cache eviction policy will create space by deleting the caches in order of last access date, from oldest to most recent.